-On June 4, 2021, Respondents filed the instant motion.
+On June 4, 2021, Respondents filed their first Motion to Dismiss.
 Therein, they alleged that dismissal of the claim was warranted under AWCC R. 099.13 for "lack of prosecution."
-On June 8, 2021, a letter from the Commission was sent to Claimant, asking for a response to the motion within twenty (20) days.
+On June 8, 2021, a letter from the Commission was sent to Claimant, asking for a response to the motion within 20 days.
 This letter was sent by both first-class and certified mail to the address for Claimant listed on his Form AR-C. While the certified letter was returned to the Commission, unclaimed, on July 6, 2021, the first-class letter was never returned.
 Regardless, no response was forthcoming from him.